 Due to the complexity that the process of achieving compliance presents, IT practitioners in the BFSI sector will need an automated compliance solution that can help them to be proactive, consistent, efficient and accurate in maintaining their compliance posture.
 Moreover, they will remove the ‘human error’ factor from the equation and will save time and effort, as well as be able to focus more on growth drivers.

-Runecast now provides DORA compliance checks for VMware vSphere and NSX Users
+Runecast now provides DORA compliance checks for VMware vSphere and NSX, as well as Windows and Linux OS

 Runecast customers can now say goodbye to complex, time-consuming audits, the costs associated with both manual preparation and the possibility of noncompliance penalties, and the overwhelming tasks required to achieve and maintain continuous compliance.